stanford-rc/rclone_sync/README.md

       ... files ...
 ```

+That ends the normally-required customization.

 ## Test!

 Before you distribute the tool to users, test it yourself:  Run the script at
 least once, and let it run a few days, to make sure that it is able to resubmit
 itself.
 It will help if you can run this on a directory with lots of files.

 Once you are done testing, be sure to `scancel` the next day's sync jobs.
+If
+you move files around as part of deployment, the batch jobs will still be
+pointing to the old file locations.

 ## Deploy!